mvhenten/burokrat/README.md

 burokrat - build forms like a bureaucrat
 ========================================

+### disclaimer

+> this software is in beta status.
+It's missing tests and still needs to be battle
+> tested in a real environment.

 I like (forms)[https://npmjs.org/package/forms] but not enough.
 Forms is implemented in a way that it forces me to keep some state across my controllers, where I prefer the entire form state to be contained within a single object.